Illia Mykhalchyk

-Illia Mykhalchyk (born August 17, 1996), is a motorcycle racer from Kyiv, Ukraine, who has competed in the 2022 FIM Endurance World Championship and Superbike World Championship with BMW Motorrad.
+Illia Mykhalchyk (born August 17, 1996) is a Ukrainian motorcycle racer.
+He competed in the 2022 FIM Endurance World Championship and Superbike World Championship with BMW Motorrad.

-Racing background
+Career

-Mykhalchyk began his motorcycle racing career in 2012, in the European Junior Cup with Wind Racing.
+Mykhalchyk started his international racing career in 2012, racing in the European Junior Cup with Wind Racing.
 He finished tenth in 2012 with a podium.
-In 2013, he dropped 10 places and finished 20th, with a best finish of tenth.
-He then moved up to the European Superstock 600 Championship with Team GO Eleven, and finished sixth in his first season.
-In 2015, he dropped to 13th.
-He joined the Supersport World Championship in 2016, and finished 15th. in 2017, he joined the European Superstock 1000 Championship, finishing in ninth with a second place podium.
+In 2013, he dropped ten places in the standings and finished 20th, with a best result of tenth.

+In 2014 and 2015, Mykhalchyk raced in the European Superstock 600 Championship with Team GoEleven and finished sixth and 13th in the standings respectively.
+He made a step up into the Supersport World Championship for 2016, riding for the DS Junior Team.
+He took part in the European rounds on a Kawasaki Ninja ZX-6R, with his best finish being sixth in Assen.

+In 2017, Mykhalchyk made a step to the European Superstock 1000 Championship, finishing ninth with a second place podium.

+In 2018, Mykhalchyk joined the IDM Superbike Championship with Alpha Van-Zon BMW.
+He won nine races out of fourteen and won the championship by 31 points over Bastien Mackels.
+In 2019, he defended his championship with eleven wins in fifteen races.
+He finished the seasion with a 115 point gap over his teammate, who was Julian Puffe.

+Mykhalchyk replaced Michael van der Mark in the 2022 Superbike World Championship for Shaun Muir Racing in the rounds van der Mark was unable to participate in, due to injury.

 In 2025, Mykhalchyk moved to the British Superstock Championship with the ROKiT BMW Motorrad team.

-Mykhalchyk replaced Michael van der Mark in the 2022 Superbike World Championship for Shaun Muir Racing in the rounds van der Mark was unable to participate in, due to injury.